dovecot/documentation/source/admin_manual/ssl/index.rst

 * Some admins understand everything, but still prefer to allow only SSL ports (maybe with a firewall).
 This could be because it makes it easier to ensure that no information is leaked, because SSL/TLS handshake happens immediately.
-  Some clients unfortunately try to do plaintext authentication without STARTTLS, even when IMAP server has told the client that it won't work.
+  Some clients unfortunately try to do cleartext authentication without STARTTLS, even when IMAP server has told the client that it won't work.
   Besides, it requires fewer round-trips if you begin SSL upon connection when you know you want it, instead of connect, negotiate capabilities, insist on